pagopa/devportal-docs-translations/docs/EMpj54CBspsy88iOiAnI/attachment-1/examples.md

 ## Notice with multiple installments

 The multi-installment layouts make it possible to insert multiples of 2 or 3 installments in a single row.
-Depending on the configuration of the tax and the creditor’s collection method, it is possible to condense all the information on a single sheet, as done by [ANAS S.p.A.](https://www.stradeanas.it/it) and l'[Unione dei Comuni Adige Gua'](http://www.unioneadigegua.it/).
+Depending on the configuration of the tax and the creditor’s collection method, it is possible to condense all the information on a single sheet, as done by [ANAS S.p.A.](https://www.stradeanas.it/it) and [Unione dei Comuni Adige Gua'](http://www.unioneadigegua.it/).

 ### 2 installments